They say there is no better way to experience a new country than on a motorcycle. And to all intents and purposes, I

 The under-seat storage also goes a long way to adding to riding comfort.

 It’s a shame it doesn’t have cruise control, but you can’t have everything!

-As of this year, the 650 version is discontinued to make way for more town-friendly options to keep up with the market.
+As of 2021, the 650 version is discontinued to make way for more town-friendly options to keep up with the market.

 The Most Comfortable Touring Motorcycles for 2022: Conclusion

 So there we have it, our most comfortable touring motorcycles to suit your choice of biking style.

 As mentioned above, the issue of comfort can often be subjective.
-If there’s something you want to add to the list, head on over to our Instagram feed and leave your comments!
+So if there’s something you want to add to the list, head on over to our Instagram feed and leave your comments!

 Want more like this?
 We’ve got your back!